OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 The RBR*legato*<sup>3</sup> has a manufacturer-provided accuracy of ± 0.002<sup>o</sup>C (ITS-90) over a range of -5 to +35<sup>o</sup>C.

 (integration)=
-## Sensor integratons with gliders
+## Sensor integrations with gliders

 (mounting-location)=
 ### Mounting location